 If you’ve got the right server software, hardware and technical expertise, yes you can.
 Though your website performance will most likely be nowhere as reliable as those hosted on professional web hosting services.
 Hosting your own website is generally not worth the effort for the average user, and you’ll be better off just hosting your site through web hosting companies.

 If you’re building a WordPress site targeting the USA, Bluehost would be the preferred web hosting choice.
 If it’s a non-WordPress site with a global audience, it’s better to pick GoDaddy.
-Note that SiteGround would be a great choice for both – they are WordPress-endorsed and have 6 data centers across 4 continents.
+Note that Hostinger would be a great choice for both.
+They’re optimized for WordPress and have 7 data centers worldwide.